Valerie M. Hudson: Recent work

-Hudson was one of the founders of the on-line journal Square Two, which is a forum for scholarly articles on important issues of the world today as informed by a Church of Jesus Christ and Latter-day Saints' perspective.
-She is also a principal investigator of the WomanStats Project, which began in 2001.

 Hudson is a self-described feminist.
 She has been influenced by the writings of Alma Don Sorensen on equality and Sylviane Agacinski on parity between men and women.
+Hudson is one of the creators of the WomenStat DataBase, a project that began in 2001 with the aim of investigating the link between the security and behavior of states and the situation and security of the women within them.